nicnosis/iu-courses/dbi/dbi-syllabus.md

 * Reflect on your own experience--- come to understand why you identify with and buy certain products
 * Identify successful branding tactics
 * Understand the purpose and value of branding
-* Understand how an brand's beliefs, mission, and values determine its behavior and identity
+* Understand how a brand's beliefs, mission, and values determine its behavior and identity

 ### Design and Development